Contextflo Blog

 • You read every query before trusting the answer

-• It's a prototype or exploration, not a workflow
+• It is a prototype or an exploration, not a workflow

 You need a governed layer when: